Bronson Pinchot

 Bronson Alcott Pinchot (/'pɪntʃoʊ/; born May 20, 1959) is an American actor.
-He is best known for playing Balki Bartokomous on the ABC sitcom Perfect Strangers (1986–93).
-He also performed in films, such as Risky Business (1983), Beverly Hills Cop (1984), After Hours (1985), True Romance (1993), Beverly Hills Cop III (1994), Stephen King's The Langoliers (1995), It's My Party (1996), Courage Under Fire (1996) and The First Wives Club (1996), and in television series, such as Lois & Clark: The New Adventures of Superman, Meego and Chilling Adventures of Sabrina.
-In 2012, he starred in his own reality series, The Bronson Pinchot Project on the DIY Network.
+He is best known for playing Balki Bartokomous on the ABC sitcom Perfect Strangers (1986–1993).
+He has also performed in films such as Risky Business (1983), Beverly Hills Cop (1984), After Hours (1985), True Romance (1993), Beverly Hills Cop III (1994), Stephen King's The Langoliers (1995), It's My Party (1996), Courage Under Fire (1996), The First Wives Club, (1996) and Beverly Hills Cop: Axel F (2024), and in television series such as Lois & Clark: The New Adventures of Superman, Meego, and Chilling Adventures of Sabrina.
+In 2012, he starred in his own reality series, The Bronson Pinchot Project, on the DIY Network.

-Pinchot has worked extensively as an audiobook narrator, with over 100 recordings as of 2014.
+Pinchot has worked extensively as an audiobook narrator, with over 400 recordings as of 2024.
 AudioFile magazine recognized him as Best Voice in Fiction & Classics for his 2010 renderings of Flannery O'Connor's Everything That Rises Must Converge (1965), Karl Marlantes's Matterhorn: A Novel of the Vietnam War (2009) and David Vann's Caribou Island (2011).

 Early life

-Pinchot was born in New York City.
-His mother, Rosina, was a typist and house cleaner, while his father was a bookbinder, born in New York and raised in Paris.
-Pinchot's paternal grandparents were from Russia and settled in France following the Russian Revolution.
-Upon returning to the United States, Pinchot's father changed his surname from Poncharavsky to "Pinchot".
+Pinchot was born in New York City on May 20, 1959.
+He grew up with his mother, two brothers, and a sister.
+His mother, Rosina, was a typist and house cleaner, while his father, a bookbinder born in New York and raised in Paris, abandoned the family.
+This abandonment plunged the family into poverty.
+Pinchot's paternal grandparents were Russian immigrants who settled in France following the Russian Revolution.
+Upon returning to the United States, his father changed the family surname from Poncharavsky to Pinchot.

-When Pinchot was two and a half, his family moved to South Pasadena, California.
-He graduated at the top of his class from South Pasadena High School and earned a full scholarship to Yale University.
-There, he resided at Morse College and intended to study fine arts, but instead majored in theater studies, graduating with honors.

-After graduation, a casting director discovered him, which led to his film debut, Risky Business.
+When Pinchot was two and a half years old, the family moved to South Pasadena, California.
+In school, he faced bullying and was often mocked for his appearance, being called "ugly" and "fat".
+Pinchot excelled academically, graduating at the top of his class from South Pasadena High School.
+His achievements earned him a full scholarship to Yale University, where he lived at Morse College.
+Although he initially planned to study fine arts, he ultimately majored in theater studies, graduating with honors.
+After college, a casting director discovered Pinchot, which led to his film debut in Risky Business.